Akash-san/Avatar-Gen/README.md

 To run the project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/repository-name.git`
+1. Clone the repository: `git clone (https://github.com/Akash-san/Avatar-Gen.git)`
-2. Change into the project directory: `cd repository-name`
+2. Change into the project directory: `cd Avatar-Gen`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
 5. Open your web browser and visit: `http://localhost:3000`